Joseph Michael Biography 2019

-Joseph Michael is a multi-instrumentalist, singer and songwriter, sight-reader, and record label owner currently residing in Los Angeles, California.
+Joseph Michael is a multi-instrumentalist, singer and songwriterand record label owner currently residing in Los Angeles, California.
 Born on December 26, 1979 in Utica, New York, Michael presently fronts Los Angeles-based progressive dark metal outfit Witherfall, Seattle-based technical metal group Sanctuary, and Los Angeles-based thrash metal-gothic music hybrid Midnight Reign.
 Apart from his schedule fronting internationally recognized metal acts, Michael also privately teaches music theory and application, as well as voice, to aspiring musicians and songwriters.
 Privately, Michael enjoys sushi, red wine, and airport lounges.
 He’s related to former Black Sabbath/Rainbow/Dio singer, the legendary Ronnie James Dio and renowned Bewitched actress Agnes Moorehead.

 EARLY LIFE AND CAREER